dannycastroaudio/itp/haiku/README.md

 As I crapped one out" -o haiku.aiff
 ```

-6. Took a screenshot of code
+6. Took a screenshot of code and looked at the image instructions in the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)
 7. Uploaded screenshot to folder called img inside the haiku homework folder
 8. Copied image link from github and aded to this README.md file